 Following black petrel, the three species with the highest risk are wandering-type albatrosses (Tristan albatross, Amsterdam albatross, and Antipodean albatross).
-In each of these cases, the range of uncertainty in the risk ratio exceeds one.
+In each of these cases, the range of uncertainty in the risk ratio exceeds one, with the mean value exceeding one for Tristan albatross and Amsterdam albatross.
 The risk to wandering albatross is also high, but is less than one.
 Despite the different population sizes of these wandering albatross type species, the estimated risk is similar, reflecting the structural assumptions of the model that the bycatch rate is proportional to the overlap (which is itself related to the population size).
-From 2004, Antipodean albatross at Antipodes Island has experienced a marked decrease in the population within a census area at the breeding colony (Elliott & Walker 2014), associated with both a decrease in survivorship and in breeding success.
+From 2004, Antipodean albatross at Antipodes Island has experienced a marked decrease in the population within a census area at the breeding colony (Elliott and Walker 2014), associated with both a decrease in survivorship and in breeding success.
 Over the same period the population of the Gibson's albatross subspecies of Antipodean albatross at the Auckland Islands (Diomedea antipodensis gibsoni) has also decreased, while showing a similar decline in survivorship (Francis et al 2015).
 Tracking data shows the Antipodes Island breeding birds using waters to the east of New Zealand, and migrating to Chile during the non-breeding season, while the Auckland islands breeding birds forage to the south and west of New Zealand, and in the Tasman Sea.
 These tracking data could be used to help refine understanding of overlap with surface longline fisheries (see Figure 3).